 This movie is a tour de force and stands with the great courtroom dramas of cinema history.
-It is the career masterpiece of celebrated screenwriter Aaron Sorkin, and will almost certainly win the Best Picture Oscar at next year’s Academy Awards.
+It’s the career masterpiece of renowned screenwriter Aaron Sorkin, and will almost certainly win the Best Picture Oscar at next year’s Academy Awards.
 While we are currently awash with ‘On The Basis of Sex’-style unabashed liberal propaganda pieces, this is something more.
-Like that movie it is well made, with a large budget and some great performances, however this production is a lot bigger and a lot better all round, and screams quality.
-The 1968 case in question was a touchstone of modern American history and it gets a luxurious treatment here.
+Like that movie it is well made with a large budget and some great performances, but this production is all round bigger and better and it screams quality.
+The 1968 court case in question was a touchstone of modern American history and gets a luxurious treatment here.